 When we change out of a sense of our own worthiness, rather than from a feeling of unworthiness, it helps us make changes that are wise, reasonable, kind, and sustainable.

 Four: Know that you are beautiful, whether you are petite, voluptuous, thin, fat, skinny, very muscular, or somewhere in between.

 One of the worst things about Worthy, Only If Messages is that they suggest that we are only beautiful if we meet some narrow standard of beauty.
-These messages also usually further imply that we are gross if we fail to meet this standard of beauty.
-Many of us have been mocked or bullied at various times in our life for failing to meet this supposed standard of beauty.
-For instance, we may have been told that we are too fat or too thin or that our teeth or hair or skin or nose or ears or some other part of our body is ugly or disgusting.
+These messages also usually further imply that we are gross if we fail to meet this standard.
+Many of us have been mocked or bullied at various times in our life for supposedly failing in this area.
+For instance, we may have been told that we are too fat or too thin or that our teeth or hair or skin or nose or ears or some other part of our body is ugly.

 Most of us want to feel like our appearance connects us with other people, rather than driving them away.
-Therefore, Worthy, Only If Messages that tell us we are gross unless we meet a very narrow (and unrealistic) standard of beauty make us feel horrible about ourselves, as well as ashamed and alienated from our bodies.
+Therefore, Worthy, Only If Messages that tell us we are gross unless we meet a very narrow standard of beauty make us feel ashamed of our bodies.

 Five: Whatever you decide to do about your body, do it out of love, not out of fear.

 Guess what?
 If you decide you don’t want to lose weight or that you will never go on a diet again, that’s fine.
 You’re the boss of you.
 If you decide that you would like to feel better in your body or be healthier or follow some kind of program, that’s fine.
 You’re the boss of you.

 But whatever you decide to do, please do it out of love, rather than fear.
 Please do it from a sense that you are worthy right now.
 And please do it with the knowledge that anything you do should help you express your worthiness, rather than pressure you to prove your worthiness.